-How about getting an insider tip of a great nearby hike to work off all those yummy calories?
-With Taipei Eats, we explored back alleys, off the beaten path wet markets, and unsuspecting food stalls.
+How about getting an insider tip on a great nearby hike to work off all those yummy calories?
+During our tour, we explored back alleys, off-the-beaten-path wet markets, and unsuspecting food stalls.

 4. Meet Fellow Foodie Friends

 We enjoyed the small group and the intimate atmosphere.
-Although Taipei Eats keeps their tour numbers small (no more than eight guests), we still had the privilege of meeting fellow travelers and foodie fanatics.
+Although the tour guides keeps their tour numbers small (no more than eight guests), we still had the privilege of meeting fellow travelers and foodie fanatics.

 Taking the tour offered us a great opportunity to connect with like-minded people who love experiencing new foods and cultures.